CASE STUDY: PUBLIC RELATIONS

 Shaping the narrative beyond Boston: Connecting regional and national outlets with expert community voices

-An always-on media approach put our expert client at the forefront during a government shutdown, giving context and thought leadership to a national crisis.
+Castle’s media approach put our expert client at the forefront during a government shutdown, giving context and thought leadership to a national crisis.
 GBFB’s ongoing commentary during the 2025 shutdown included Time, Newsweek, The New York Times, Washington Post and other leading regional outlets.

 HIGHLIGHTS